gabesalomon/AlbatrossPhillipinesLWR/README.md

  Le Cren's Relative Condition Factor K_n = W/aL^n - for comparison to the average weight

- Goal of project in R is to produce graphs of these three formulas and to compare the resulting _a_ and _b_ values to those from fresh studies found in the rfishbase database using log10a and b.
+ Goal of project in R is to produce graphs of these three formulas, and to compare the resulting _a_ and _b_ values to those from fresh studies found in the rfishbase database using log10a and b.

  <br>